spaquet/docker-alpine-mailcatcher/README.md

 config.action_mailer.smtp_settings = { :address => '127.0.0.1', :port => 1025 }
 config.action_mailer.raise_delivery_errors = false
 ```
+Make sure that the *port* and *address* are matching the one of your MailCatcher image, or *docker-machine* if you are on a Mac or PC running Windows.

 ## Known "issue"
 MailCatcher is running in `foreground` mode.
 This does not change MailCatcher behavior and performances are not affected.